Electrogravitational

 Description

-of the electrogravitational vacuum model
+of electrogravitational vacuum model

 Composition

-of the vacuum’s particles
+of vacuum’s particles

-is based on the theory of Infinite
+model is based on the theory of Infinite

 Hierarchical Nesting of Matter,

 which considers the universe from the point of view of scale dimension, SPФ symmetry, similarity of matter levels and quantization of parameters of cosmic systems.
-On the scale axis all objects of the universe can be
+On the scale axis all objects of universe can be

 placed, which are grouped into matter levels.
 Each basic level of matter has